Sreesundar/EXP-5-COMPARATIVE-ANALYSIS-OF-DIFFERENT-TYPES-OF-PROMPTING-PATTERNS-AND-EXPLAIN-WITH-VARIOUS-TEST/README.md

 Prepare Multiple Test Scenarios: Select various scenarios such as: Generating a creative story.
 Answering a factual question.
 Summarizing an article or concept.
 Providing advice or recommendations. or Any other test scenario.
 For each scenario, create both a naïve and a basic prompt.
 Ensure each pair of prompts targets the same task but with different levels of structure.
 Run Experiments with ChatGPT: Input the naïve prompt for each scenario and record the generated response.
 Then input the corresponding basic prompt and capture that response.
 Repeat this process for all selected scenarios to gather a full set of results.
 Evaluate Responses : Compare how ChatGPT performs when given naïve versus basic prompts and analyze the output based on Quality,Accuracy and Depth.
 Also analyse does ChatGPT consistently provide better results with basic prompts?
 Are there scenarios where naïve prompts work equally well?
 Deliverables: A table comparing ChatGPT's responses to naïve and basic prompts across all scenarios.
 Analysis of how prompt clarity impacts the quality, accuracy, and depth of ChatGPT’s outputs.
 Summary of findings with insights on how to structure prompts for optimal results when using ChatGPT.

-Procedure
+PROCEDURE:

-1. Define prompt types.
+Define prompt types.
-2. Select multiple test scenarios.
+Select multiple test scenarios.
-3. Create both naïve and basic prompts.
+Create both naïve and basic prompts.
-4. Execute prompts using ChatGPT.
+Execute prompts using ChatGPT.
-5. Record responses.
+Record responses.
-6. Compare responses.
+Compare responses.
-7. Analyze quality, accuracy, and depth.
+Analyze quality, accuracy, and depth.
-8. Draw conclusions.
+Draw conclusions.

-Test Scenarios :
+TEST SCENARIOS:

 The following scenarios were selected:

 • Generating a creative story
 • Answering a factual question
 • Summarizing a concept
 • Providing advice
 • Giving recommendations

 Scenario 1: Creative Story Generation

+Naïve Prompt:
-Naïve Prompt: Write a story.
+Write a story.

+Basic Prompt:
-Basic Prompt: Write a 200-word science fiction story about a college student who discovers time travel.
+Write a 200-word science fiction story about a college student who discovers time travel.

+Observation:
-Observation: The naïve response was generic and lacked details.
-The basic prompt generated a structured story with better characters and flow.
+The naïve response was generic and lacked details.
+The basic prompt generated a structured story with better character development and flow.

 Scenario 2: Factual Question

+Naïve Prompt:
-Naïve Prompt: Tell me about Artificial Intelligence.
+Tell me about Artificial Intelligence.

+Basic Prompt:
-Basic Prompt: Explain Artificial Intelligence with definition, applications, advantages, and disadvantages.
+Explain Artificial Intelligence with definition, applications, advantages, and disadvantages.

+Observation:
-Observation: The naïve response provided a broad overview while the basic response provided structured and detailed information.
+The naïve response provided only a broad overview, while the basic prompt generated a more organized and detailed explanation.

 Scenario 3: Summarization

+Naïve Prompt:
-Naïve Prompt: Summarize climate change.
+Summarize climate change.

+Basic Prompt:
-Basic Prompt: Summarize climate change with causes, impacts, and solutions in 150 words.
+Summarize climate change with causes, impacts, and solutions in 150 words.

+Observation:
-Observation: The basic prompt included important points and maintained proper organization.
+The basic prompt included all major points and maintained better organization.

 Scenario 4: Advice

+Naïve Prompt:
-Naïve Prompt: Give study advice.
+Give study advice.

+Basic Prompt:
-Basic Prompt: Give study advice for a first-year engineering student preparing for semester examinations.
+Give study advice for a first-year engineering student preparing for semester examinations.

+Observation:
-Observation: The basic response gave more personalized suggestions.
+The basic response generated personalized and more useful suggestions.

 Scenario 5: Recommendation

+Naïve Prompt:
-Naïve Prompt: Recommend a smartphone.
+Recommend a smartphone.

+Basic Prompt:
-Basic Prompt: Recommend a smartphone under ₹30,000 with good battery life, camera quality, and gaming performance.
+Recommend a smartphone under ₹30,000 with good battery life, camera quality, and gaming performance.

+Observation:
-Observation: The basic prompt produced targeted recommendations.
+The basic prompt generated targeted and relevant recommendations.

 Analysis

-Basic prompts consistently generated better results because they included more context and structure.
-They improved response quality, increased accuracy, and provided greater depth.
-Naïve prompts worked reasonably well for simple tasks but often lacked details and precision.
+Basic prompts consistently generated better responses because they included additional context and structure.
+They improved:

-Output
-The experiment demonstrated noticeable differences between naïve prompts and basic prompts.
-Basic prompts generated more meaningful, organized, and relevant responses.

-Result
+Response quality
+Accuracy
+Depth
+Relevance

+Naïve prompts worked reasonably well for simple tasks but frequently lacked precision and sufficient detail.

+OUTPUT:

+Scenario	Naïve Prompt Performance	Basic Prompt Performance Creative Story	Generic and short response	Detailed story with structure Factual Question	Broad explanation	Accurate and organized information Summarization	Limited key points	Included major concepts Advice	General suggestions	Personalized suggestions Recommendation	Broad recommendations	Targeted recommendations

+RESULT:
 Thus, the comparative analysis of different prompting patterns was successfully performed.
-It was observed that basic prompts provide higher quality, better accuracy, and greater depth than naïve prompts in most scenarios.
+It was observed that basic prompts provide better quality, higher accuracy, and greater depth compared to naïve prompts in most scenarios.
+Clear and structured prompts significantly improve the effectiveness of AI-generated responses.